 Kevin Chan, Director

 Kevin Chan, CFA, is a Vice President at Bank of America Merrill Lynch.
 He has over 10 years of investment and risk management experience.
-Mr. Chan has earned the right to use the Chartered Financial Analyst designation and received his bachelor degree in Economics from University of California at Berkeley.
+Kevin has earned the right to use the Chartered Financial Analyst designation and received his bachelor degree in Economics from University of California at Berkeley.

 Nick Hardeman, Director